brampat/brampat.github.io/2019-09-26_Global_AppSec/Day_1.md

 * Improve market transparency

 For:
-* Developers and security analists
+* Developers and security annalists
 * Makers / vendors